LuukBoot/Rigging-appp/README.md

 <br/><br/>
-Both the skew load analysis and the make word document are not in the communication class, because every time a params is changed in one othe 5 tabs.
-The communcation class will be activated and those two actions takes a lot of time, this is why it is done with the help of buttons.
-When the skew load analysis button is pressed, first it gets the data from the communication class and the it will anlayses the skew load factor, when the analysis is done the result will be stored in a CSV file, so it can be retrieved when making the word document.
+Both the skew load analysis and the make word document are not in the communication class, because every time a params is changed in one of the 5 tabs.
+The communcation class will be activated and those two actions take a lot of time, this is why it is done with the help of buttons.
+When the skew load analysis button is pressed, first it gets the data from the communication class and  it will anlaysis the skew load factor, when the analysis is done the result will be stored in a CSV file, so it can be retrieved when making the word document.

 <br/><br/>
 When the word document button is activated, it takes all data and results from the calculations from the communcation class, also the file params.
 These are params such as the date/the project no/ company name.
-With the help of the jinja notations, the results and data are transformed in a readable rigging check documeatations, this word document can be downloaded via the internet and can be changed where necessary.
+With the help of the jinja notations, the results and data are transformed in a readable rigging check documentation, this word document can be downloaded via the internet and can be changed where necessary.

 ### Input
 The front off the app is made with the help of the viktor program, in total there are 5 different input apps: See below: